ngandlau/R_utils/README.md

 ## Generating Cohort Matrices

-The library includes many function for creating cohort matrices from scratch.
+The library includes many functions for creating cohort matrices from scratch.

 ``` r